-Further, the lawyer needs the following sort of information.
+Further, the lawyer needs the following information:

 |